-Where changes to the corporate risk register are proposed which affect the content of the assurance framework (i.e. addition or deletion of risks), the proposed change shall be reported to the board committees as appropriate in addition to being presented to the Board of Directors for approval.
+Where changes to the Trust Risk Register (TRR15+) are proposed which affect the content of the assurance framework (i.e. addition or deletion of risks), the proposed change shall be reported to the board committees as appropriate in addition to being presented to the Board of Directors.

-The board assurance framework and corporate risk register will be reported to each board sub -committee meeting and to the Board of Directors bimonthly meeting.
+The board assurance framework and Trust Risk Register (TRR15+) will be reported to each board committee meeting and to the Board of Directors bimonthly meeting.

-At least once a year, the Trust Executive Group will review whether the corporate risk register process and format remain fit for purpose and agree changes where appropriate.
+At least once a year, the Trust Executive Group will review whether the trust risk register process and format remain fit for purpose and agree changes where appropriate.